Home

 Getting a loan is a long and time consuming process

-Gathering all the information necessary to put together your file and identifying the banks that correspond to your project takes time.
+Gathering all the information needed to put together your application and identifying the banks that are right for your project is the first step, which takes a lot of time.
+Once the application has been put together, it is then analyzed, which usually takes several weeks.

 In order to demonstrate to the lenders his motivation and his involvement in the project, the entrepreneur must often make a personal capital contribution to the business.